And he didn't. He was one of the few speakers who could speak clearly and concisely on any subject that he felt the need to speak about or on any

 A pioneer Ambassador College graduate,

-One of the first five Evangelists; renowned for research.
+One of the first five Evangelists; renowned

 Your measured words, HWA's mission corroborate.